 - (ii) Not planted because of crop rotation (the acreage would not have been planted in the previous three years; e.g., corn, soybeans, alfalfa; and the alfalfa remained for four years before the acreage was planted to corn again); or - (iii) A perennial tree, vine, or bush crop was on the acreage on at least two of the previous three crop years.
-(Clarification: forage crops, grass crops, and sod are not considered perennial crops for this purpose.) - b Such acreage constitutes five percent or less of the insured planted acreage in the unit; or - c The CP, SP, or a WA specifically allow insurance for such acreage (unless an approved WA that is in effect excludes preventing planting coverage). - On which the only crop that has been planted and harvested in the three previous crop years is a cover, hay, (except wheat harvested for hay) or forage crop (except insurable silage) unless a forage crop is part of the insured's established crop rotation, as described in 4F(1)(c)1a(ii) above. - 3 That has been strip-mined, unless: - a An agricultural commodity other than a cover, hay (except wheat harvested for hay), or forage crop (except insurable silage), has been harvested from the acreage for at least five crop years after the strip-mined land was reclaimed; or - b A WA specifically allows insurance for such acreage. - 4 For which the actuarial documents do not provide the information necessary to determine the premium rate, unless insurance is allowed by a WA; - 5 That is otherwise restricted by the CP or SP. - (2) The Maximum eligible acreage for all insured crops eligible for PP payments.

-The TOTAL number of acres eligible for PP coverage for ALL crops CANNOT exceed the number of cropland acres in the insured's farming operation for the crop year, unless the insured has provided proof that acreage was double cropped and at least one crop qualified for PP coverage.
-Refer to section G (4) and section 5 C.
+(Clarification: forage crops, grass crops, and sod are not considered perennial crops for this purpose.) - b Such acreage constitutes five percent or less of the insured planted acreage in the unit; or - c The CP, SP, or a WA specifically allow insurance for such acreage (unless an approved WA that is in effect excludes preventing planting coverage). - On which the only crop that has been planted and harvested in the three previous crop years is a cover, hay, (except wheat harvested for hay) or forage crop (except insurable silage) unless a forage crop is part of the insured's established crop rotation, as described in 4F(1)(c)1a(ii) above. - 3 That has been strip-mined, unless: - a An agricultural commodity other than a cover, hay (except wheat harvested for hay), or forage crop (except insurable silage), has been harvested from the acreage for at least five crop years after the strip-mined land was reclaimed; or - b A WA specifically allows insurance for such acreage. - 4 For which the actuarial documents do not provide the information necessary to determine the premium rate, unless insurance is allowed by a WA; - 5 That is otherwise restricted by the CP or SP. - (2) The Maximum eligible acreage for all insured crops eligible for PP payments. - (a) The TOTAL number of acres eligible for PP coverage for ALL crops CANNOT exceed the number of cropland1 acres in the insured's farming operation for the crop year, unless the insured has provided proof that acreage was double cropped and at least one crop qualified for PP coverage.
+Refer to section G (4) and section 5 C. - (b) Maximum PP eligible acreage is inclusive of any applicable transfer of APH history and use of another producer's history.
+Refer to Section 13 B of the CIH for procedures applicable to acceptable transfers of APH history and use of another producer's history.